cmput415/GeneratorBase/README.md

      merge ANTLRBase.
 Commit it.
   1. Add the ANTLRBase repository as an upstream remote using `git remote add upstream <clone-link>`.
+  1. Fetch the contents of the upstream using `git fetch upstream`.
   1. Merge ANTLRBase into this repository using
      `git merge master upstream/master`.
   1. Edit grammar related cmake sections. (`GRAMMAR_NAME` and `ANTLR_NAMESPACE`
      in the base directory's `CMakeLists.txt`, rename and edit `grammar/placeholder.g4` accordingly).
   1. Distribute.

+Once the upstream remote is added, pulling in new content from the upstream only requires fetching then merging.